-Members of the department/program together with the provost or associate dean should determine who should serve as members of the search committee.
+Members of the department/program together with the provost or Division Dean should determine who should serve as members of the search committee.
 Search committee size can vary, with some small- or medium-sized departments having all members of the team serve on the committee.
 However, search committees larger than 5 or 6 can make reviewing materials/scheduling meetings more difficult.
 While department chairs often serve as the chair of the search committee, some search committees may have another senior faculty member serve as chair.
 Typically, faculty members in their first year do not serve on search committees because they are less familiar with the campus culture and departmental needs.
 A faculty member who is leaving the college (due to resignation or retirement) should not serve on the search committee for their replacement; however, they may meet with candidates while they are on campus, particularly if the committee would benefit from the outgoing faculty member's assessment of the candidate's knowledge of a similar area of expertise.

 Tenure-track search committees should include at least one member from outside the department/program.
-The search committee chair should submit to the provost a list of 3-5 possible outside search committee members with the position request form.
+The search committee chair should submit to the provost a list of 3-5 possible outside search committee members as a part of the position request form.
 The outside member(s) should be considered equal and participate fully in the search process.

-Trained equity guides help support the search committee in its work to ensure issues of diversity, equity, and inclusion are infused throughout the search process.
-More information on the role of equity guides is provided in Appendix L. For tenure-track positions, the search committee should include a designated equity guide appointed by the provost.
-An equity guide can be requested for non-tenure track and visiting searches.
+Trained Equity Guides help support the search committee in its work to ensure issues of diversity, equity, and inclusion are infused throughout the search process.
+More information on the role of Equity Guides is provided in Appendix K. For tenure-track positions, the search committee should include a designated Equity Guide appointed by the provost.
+An Equity Guide can be requested for non-tenure track and visiting searches.